AlexandreLemoine40/excalidraw/packages/excalidraw/README.md

 After installation you will see a folder `excalidraw-assets` and `excalidraw-assets-dev` in `dist` directory which contains the assets needed for this app in prod and dev mode respectively.

+Move the folder `excalidraw-assets` and `excalidraw-assets-dev` to the path where your assets are served.

+By default it will try to load the files from [`https://unpkg.com/@excalidraw/excalidraw/dist/`](https://unpkg.com/@excalidraw/excalidraw/dist)

+If you want to load assets from a different path you can set a variable `window.EXCALIDRAW_ASSET_PATH` depending on environment (for example if you have different URL's for dev and prod) to the url from where you want to load the assets.

 #### Note

 **If you don't want to wait for the next stable release and try out the unreleased changes you can use `@excalidraw/excalidraw@next`.**